 Cinnamon French Toast Sticks Nutrition Facts

 The serving size is pretty generous.
 Getting 5 sticks would fill me up pretty good if I have them with the other stuff I eat for breakfast.
-Those 330 calories alone will probably keep you full unless you need to eat an absurd amount of food every day like I do.
+Those 330 calories alone will probably keep you full unless you need to eat a ton of food every day like I do.

 Looks like these have a lot of healthy fat in them, I think.
 Pretty sure that if it’s not saturated or trans fat then it can only be healthy.
 Don’t quote me on that.